Maritime Research Institute Netherlands

-MARIN, the Maritime Research Institute Netherlands, is one of the leading institutes in the world for hydrodynamic research and maritime technology.
+MARIN, the Maritime Research Institute Netherlands, is the leading institute in the world for hydrodynamic research and maritime technology.
 The services incorporate a unique combination of simulation, model testing, full-scale measurements and training programmes.
 MARIN provides services to the shipbuilding and offshore industry and governments.
 Customers include commercial ship builders, fleet owners, naval architects, classification societies, oil and LNG companies and navies all over the world.

 In the Netherlands MARIN has the status of Great Technological Institute, thus linking science and applied knowledge.
 Results from fundamental research are directly integrated in applications for clients.
 Over 85% of the turnover is realised by commercial projects for the international maritime industry.
 The remaining 15% is derived from scientific research.

 Offices

 MARIN’s head office is in Wageningen, with additional offices in Ede, Houston, and Annapolis.
 The institute partners internationally with Oceânica Offshore in Brazil, Singapore Polytechnic/CEMS in Singapore, and the Shanghai Ship and Shipping Research Institute (as the SSSRI-MARIN JV joint venture) in China.
-MARIN has 350 employees, seven test facilities and three simulators.
+MARIN has about 450 employees (2022) from 40 countries, nine test facilities (of which basins, tanks and labs) and several simulators.